 Deal sourcing platforms provide the benefit of tracking emails sent, phone calls made, NDAs signed, and LOIs sent, etc. The data is captured with timestamps, which helps in measuring conversion rates and performance management at any given time during the deal sourcing process.

-HCL brings to its clients an advanced, AI-driven deal origination solution built by its partner, Math Labs Research (MLR)– a UK-based computational mathematics and AI research lab, founded by analytics leaders from McKinsey’s London practice.
+HCLTech brings to its clients an advanced, AI-driven deal origination solution built by its partner, Math Labs Research (MLR)– a UK-based computational mathematics and AI research lab, founded by analytics leaders from McKinsey’s London practice.